Freedom Of Information Act (FOIA) Information

 Submit Your Request

 Requests can be made in writing.
 Be as specific as possible when describing the public records you are seeking – include your name, telephone number, mailing address, and e-mail address.
-Submit your written request in person, by mail, by fax or e-mail to: Mike Origliosso, FOIA Officer (see contact information below).
+Submit your written request in person, by mail, or e-mail to: Tim Stubblefield, FOIA Officer (see contact information below).